190032016-srinivas/fswd/Capstone-Project/README.md

 User Authentication using JWT.
 Image storage using Firebase Storage.
 Responsive design for mobile and desktop.
-Rest apis for efficient backend mui icons for overall appeal
+Rest apis for efficient backend. mui icons for overall appeal.

 ## Configuration

+note: for the time being i have included my own atlas db name and password for easy acccess and will soon be removed (this is only for the ease of eval for TAs)

 1. Create a `.env` file in the root directory of your project.
 2. Add necessary environment variables to the `.env` file, such as database connection URLs, API keys, or other sensitive data.